Last Updated on December 9, 2020 by Jenelle Marie Pierce, Executive Director

 Consider yourself lucky to know why they do not want to go further.
 You could probably care less about the silver-lining to all of this right now, as your heart is breaking….
 But remember, most people never know why a person stops calling them or chooses to see other people; they are stuck analyzing everything they did and wondering if it was their looks, their personality, their family, whatever.

-Should someone choose to end the relationship as a result of your STD, know it actually has nothing to do with you.
+Should someone choose to end the relationship as a result of your STI, know it actually has nothing to do with you.
 They were scared – rightfully so – and the relationship had not developed enough for them to be willing to take the risk.
-Sucks, yes, but it’s not the end of your dating career, and it means you’re still awesome despite your STD.
+Sucks, yes, but it’s not the end of your dating career or sex life.
+You’re still awesome despite your STI.

 Believe me, it’s true.